 The Proximity toolset contains tools that are used to determine the proximity of features within one or more feature classes or between two feature classes.
 These tools can identify features that are closest to one another or calculate the distances between or around them.

 The Statistics toolset contains tools that perform standard statistical analysis (such as mean, minimum, maximum, and standard deviation) on attribute data as well as tools that calculate area, length, and count statistics for overlapping and neighboring features.
-The toolset also includes the Enrich Layer tool that adds demographic and landscape facts that surround your data.
+The toolset also includes the Enrich tool that adds demographic facts like population or landscape facts like percent forested to your data.